alexxiyang/shiro-redis/docs/README.md

 }
 ```

-Then the userInfo object is your principal object.
-You need to make sure `UserInfo` has an unique field to identify it in Redis.
-Take userId as an example:
+Then the `userInfo` object is your principal object.
+You need to make sure `UserInfo` has an unique field for Redis to identify it.
+Take `userId` as an example:
 ```java
 public class UserInfo implements Serializable{